 Shoppers were asked to contact the company and urge it to end its complicity with Israel’s illegal settlement regime.

-of October 10, 2014, the European Union will ban Israeli dairy products made in Occupied West Bank settlements from January,
+According to the report in the International Business Times of October 10, 2014, the European Union will ban Israeli dairy products made in Occupied West Bank settlements from January.

 The Israeli agricultural ministry informed dairy factories built beyond the pre-1967 Green Line, including the Golan Heights and east Jerusalem, that "it will no longer be possible to export dairy products produced over the Green Line, either directly or indirectly", according to the Jerusalem Post.